devchallenges-io/web-project-ideas/README.md

 #### JavaScript Developer Path

-JavaScript Developer Path is designed for you to practice JavaScript and strengthen HTML, and CSS skills.
-In this path, it's not yet recommended to use any Frontend libraries like React, but instead, you should practice the fundamentals of JavaScipt like Document Object Model (DOM), Algorithms, Events, and Fetch API,...
+In this path, it's not yet recommended to use any Frontend libraries like React, but instead, you should practice the fundamentals of JavaScipt like Document Object Model (DOM), Algorithms, Events, and Fetch API,..

 | Project Name | Level | Recommended Tech | Link/Status
 | --- | --- | --- | --- |